microsoft/NeuralSpeech/FastCorrect/README.md

-[FastCorrect: FastCorrect: Fast Error Correction with Edit Alignment for Automatic Speech Recognition](https://arxiv.org/abs/2105.03842), by Yichong Leng, Xu Tan, Linchen Zhu, Jin Xu, Renqian Luo, Linquan Liu, Tao Qin, Xiang-Yang Li, Ed Lin and Tie-Yan Liu, is a novel non-autoregressive correction method for automatic speech recognition.
-It use a length predictor to detect errors and a decoder to correct errors.
+[FastCorrect: FastCorrect: Fast Error Correction with Edit Alignment for Automatic Speech Recognition](https://arxiv.org/abs/2105.03842), by Yichong Leng, Xu Tan, Linchen Zhu, Jin Xu, Renqian Luo, Linquan Liu, Tao Qin, Xiang-Yang Li, Ed Lin and Tie-Yan Liu, is a novel non-autoregressive error correction method for automatic speech recognition.
+It use an encoder and a length predictor to detect errors and a decoder to correct errors.

-The current codebase supports correction on AISHELL-1, which is based on Fairseq.
-The code for WER calculation is from Espnet.

 ## Dependencies
 Currently we implement FastCorrect on the [fairseq-0.10.1](https://github.com/pytorch/fairseq/tree/v0.10.1).
 You can refer to fairseq installation.